japaf/foamgen/docs/source/install.rst

     pip install .

 It compiles the package and installs the ``foamgen`` package and executable.
+If this fails on cmake compilation, you can check the :ref:`Developer Installation` for possible solution.